itsfrank/frktest/README.md

 #### Assertions

-Every single assertion has at least one examples in the [example](example) folder.
-If ther eare any nuances, I added comments.
+Every single assertion has at least one example in the [example](example) folder.
+If there are any nuances, I added comments.

-Really though, they should be self explanatory, your LSP should list them all out if you type `assert.check.`
+Really though, they should be self explanatory, your LSP should list them all out if you type `assert.check.|`

 ### End stuff